A high frequency vertical microwave radar providing sea level, tide, non-directional wave monitoring, ride control and air gap measurements.

-The Miros RangeFinder is the ultimate stand-alone sensor for airgap, tide, water level, draught and wave measurements.
-Rangefinder is a dry, radar-based sensor, measuring with millimetre accuracy (+/- 1mm) in all weather conditions.
-With motion compensation (called WaveFinder), it is the only system in the world for providing wave parameter data with sufficient accuracy to meet DNV’s Offshore Standard DNV-OS-H101, Marine Operations, General.
+The Miros RangeFinder is the ultimate stand-alone sensor for airgap, tide, water level, draught, and wave measurements.
+RangeFinder is a dry, radar-based sensor, measuring with millimeter accuracy1 in all weather conditions.
+The sensor is available with motion compensation for use on floating assets and vessels, and it is the only GL-certified product on the market for alpha-factor-related wave monitoring.
 The RangeFinder is available as an IoT-based sensor meaning that it is truly plug-and-play, only needing power and an internet connection to give secure access to immediate, real-time data about the ocean state.
 Now also available with Atex IECEx certification.

 NOAA’s Center for Operational Oceanographic Products and Services (CO-OPS) conducted a 3-month field study comparing radar-based water level sensors.
 They found that the Miros RangeFinder is the optimal choice for wave measurements.